 Sweet cornbread or pound cake in a cookie–biscuits form

-But the best way to know what a tea cake taste like, is to try one yourself!
+But the best way to know what a tea cake tastes like, is to try one yourself!
 Click here to order your tea cakes today.